 - Describe the timeline and current status of your project.

 - Describe any results obtained in as much detail as possible.
-We will give priority to projects with results or conclusions.

 - Educational and professional achievements

 - Research publications/presentations

 - Recent grants or scholarships

 - One letter from your faculty advisor for this research project or other appropriate contact who you have worked with on this project and is familiar with your research.

 Indicate the email address of your recommender in your application.

 Once you submit your application, your recommender will receive an email asking them to submit a recommendation letter for you.